trek-view/basecamp/_drafts/2029-01-01-extracting-frames-from-360-video.md

 2. Split video into frames (individual photo files)
 3. Add metadata to frames

-For this guide I'll be using [FFmpeg](https://ffmpeg.org/), a free and open-source project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.

-The demo video will be an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio (no Protune).
-The file size is 86.2MB and runs for 16 seconds.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/iyIkDRERzz8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 1. Extract metadata track from video file (for telemetry information)